ICBI/viGEN/README.md

 ### Get genome level matrix file and find top viruses

 - If you have more than one sample, then it might be useful to concatenate the number of mapped reads (genome level counts) from each sample into a matrix format.
 This file can then be used for any further analysis.
--	We have provided an Rmarkdown file that has code and output for how to merge all the `Samtools idx` files.
-See files [**merge.idx.stats.pdf**](https://github.com/ICBI/viGEN/blob/master/merge.idx.stats.pdf) created from [**merge.idx.stats.Rmd**](https://github.com/ICBI/viGEN/blob/master/merge.idx.stats.Rmd) available in this github repository.
+-	We have provided a fully reproducible code in the R programming language in the form of an R markdown file.
+It contains the code and output for how to merge all the `Samtools idxstats` files.
+A readable version of this file is here [**merge.idx.stats.pdf**](https://github.com/ICBI/viGEN/blob/master/merge.idx.stats.pdf).
 This code also adds virus annotation using information from **Complete_Sequence_info.csv** file.
 -	Only those viral species with copy number more than a threshold are selected for the next module.
 For this tutorial, we decided to use a threshold copy number of 10, so this gives us 19 viral genomes used in the next step.
 This file is available [**here**] (https://docs.google.com/spreadsheets/d/16vSWxLeUdiTXBNzudObbEGFNbXZroWznDnEtjhNF784/edit?usp=sharing) and also shown in the table below .

 | NC id       | Genome Length | Name of virus                    | SRR1946637 (viGEN read count) | Copy number|